-To be considered complete under the Planning Act, Official Plan Amendment, Zoning By-law Amendment, Plan of Subdivision, and Consent applications must be accompanied by the following:
+To be considered complete under the Planning Act, Official Plan Amendment, Zoning By-law Amendment, Plan of Subdivision, Consent and Site Plan applications must be accompanied by the following:

-- a) a completed application form(s); - b) any information or material prescribed by the Planning Act and relevant Ontario Regulations; - c) prescribed application fee(s); - d) a completed pre-consultation form setting out the applicable information requirements; and, - e) the applicable information requirements set out in Section G12.3 of this Plan.
+- a) a completed application form(s);

+- b) any information or material prescribed by the Planning Act and relevant Ontario Regulations;

+- c) prescribed application fee(s);

+- d) a completed pre-consultation form setting out the applicable information requirements.
+For Zoning By-law Amendment applications, including those filed in conjunction with an Official Plan Amendment and/or Plan of Subdivision application, the completed pre-consultation form should also include documentation demonstrating that a public consultation meeting was held by the applicant prior to submission of the Zoning By-law Amendment application, if such meeting was held; and, - e) the applicable information requirements set out in Section G12.3 of this Plan.